 - Preheat the oven to 180°C/350F/Gas 4.
 Grease and line a 2lb loaf tin.

-- Spoon the mixture into your prepared tin, gently level the surface and bake for 40 – 50 minutes until golden brown.
-Test if it’s cooked by pushing a skewer into the centre, if it comes out clean you’re done!
+- Spoon the mixture into your prepared loaf tin, gently level the surface and bake for 30 – 40 minutes until golden brown.
+Test if it’s cooked by pushing a skewer into the centre, if it comes out clean it is ready.

 - Leave to cool for 10 minutes before turning out on to a wire rack to cool completely.